Salem High School (Massachusetts)

 Salem High School is a four-year public high school in Salem, Massachusetts, United States.
-It has an enrollment of approximately 900 students (as of 2016), and is accredited by the Massachusetts Department of Education and the New England Association of Schools and Colleges.
+It had an enrollment of approximately 900 students (as of 2016), and is accredited by the Massachusetts Department of Education and the New England Association of Schools and Colleges.

 Student life and demographics

+The Student Council is made up of students and two faculty advisers who work with the administration to solve students' issues.

 In addition to academics, students have access to a variety of clubs and organizations.
-The school has a Student Council, which is made up of students and two faculty advisers who work with the administration to solve issues other students may have.
-Students can join the National Honor Society and the Tri-M, Music Honor Society, in which students can apply during their junior or senior year, along with the National Art Honor Society and Spanish Honor Society, to which students can apply during their sophomore year.
-The school also offers a music department, with programs such as the Marching Band, which is commonly known as "The Pride Of The North Shore" and "Witch Pitch?" a talented A capella group that has been active for approximately a decade.
+These include the National Honor Society and the Tri-M Music Honor Society, to which students can apply during their junior or senior year, along with the National Art Honor Society and Spanish Honor Society, to which students can apply during their sophomore year.

+The school also offers a music department, with programs such as marching band, which is commonly known as "The Pride Of The North Shore", and "Witch Pitch?", an a capella group that has been active for over a decade.

 Salem High School is a member of the Junior Reserve Officers' Training Corps (JROTC).
 "The effects of a Marine Corps JROTC unit extend far beyond the classroom and into the community in developing character, leadership, and civic responsibility.
 The program makes a difference by keeping kids in school, providing an environment conducive to their personal development and growth, and helping them become productive members of the community."

 As of 2016, Mandarin and Arabic were removed from the school's curriculum, although Spanish, French and Latin are still available as language courses.